Braves jump on Seth Lugo for 5 runs in 7th, beat Mets 6-4

 J.D.
 Davis gave New York a 2-1 lead with a two-run single in the seventh, when Steven Matz had his second bloop single to right field.

-After he was left in the game to hit, Matz was removed by manager Mickey Callaway after throwing only 79 pitches and allowing only two hits in six innings.
+Matz was removed by Callaway after throwing only 79 pitches and allowing only two hits in six innings.
 Matz retired 14 consecutive batters before being lifted.

-The move backfired when the NL East-leading Braves scored five runs on six singles off Lugo and Luis Avilán in the seventh.
+The move backfired when the Braves scored five runs on six singles off Lugo and Luis Avilán in the seventh.
 All five runs were charged to Lugo (5-3), who recorded only one out.

+Callaway defended the decision to take Matz out of the game with right-handed hitters Josh Donaldson and Adam Duvall set to open the seventh.

+“We have the best reliever in baseball sitting down there in Seth Lugo,” Callaway said. “… I’ll make that move 100 times out of 100.
+That’s the right move in my mind.”

+Asked if he was tired after running the bases, Matz said “I felt pretty good. … It’s definitely a humid day, but I have enough time to catch my breath and cool off and stuff.”

-After Lugo walked Josh Donaldson to open the inning, the Braves had four straight singles.
+After Lugo walked Donaldson to open the inning, the Braves had four straight singles.
 Ender Inciarte’s bases-loaded hit to left field tied the game.
-Flowers then hit a grounder which first baseman Pete Alonso couldn’t snag while running toward second.
+Flowers then hit a grounder which first baseman Alonso couldn’t snag while running toward second.
 Lugo was late to cover first.

-Pinch-hitter Matt Joyce, Ronald Acuña Jr. and Ozzie Albies also drove in runs in the big inning.
+Pinch-hitter Matt Joyce, Ronald Acuña Jr. and Albies also drove in runs in the big inning.

+Lugo said he was “just a little unlucky tonight” though he said “walking the leadoff hitter, that hurts.”

 Inciarte drove in two runs with two hits.

 Dallas Keuchel threw six scoreless innings before the Mets’ two-run seventh against Sean Newcomb and Chris Martin (1-1).
-Keuchel, making his first career start against the Mets, regrouped after allowing a season-high eight runs in a 9-2 loss at Miami in his last start.

-The Mets’ streak of six straight series wins ended as the team was forced to adjust to placing All-Star Jeff McNeil on the 10-day injured list with a mild left hamstring strain.
+The loss came after the Mets placed All-Star Jeff McNeil on the 10-day injured list with a mild left hamstring strain.

-Rubén Tejada, recalled from Triple-A Syracuse, was held without a hit as he started at second base.
-Callaway said he plans to have Tejada start against left-handers in a platoon with Joe Panik.

-The Braves’ only run against Matz came in the second.
-Donaldson led off with a single up the middle and scored on Inciarte’s double down the left field line.

 The start of the game was delayed 1 hour, 12 minutes by rain.